 Role of Ultrasound in Hernia Diagnosis

 Ultrasound or sonography is an effective technique in diagnosing a hernia.
-Sound waves are sent to the body part under examination that reflects images onto a computer screen through a transducer.
+When considering how a hernia is diagnosed, sound waves are sent to the body part under examination, reflecting images onto a computer screen through a transducer.

-You may asked to hold your breath and change position to obtain clear images of the structures under examination.
-The diagnosis does not usually take more than 20 to 30 minutes to complete.
-The diagnosis is not painful as well.
+You may be asked to hold your breath and change position to obtain clear images of the structures under examination.
+The entire diagnosis typically takes no more than 20 to 30 minutes and is not painful.

 Ultrasound in Groin Hernia Diagnosis